lemaoliu/lemaoliu.github.io/index.md

 ### More about me

 I am from Yugan in Jiangxi Provice, which is a small yet beautiful county near Poyang Lake, the largest freshwater lake in China.
-I earned my Ph.D. degree from C.S.
-Dept. at Harbin Institute of Technology (HIT) in Oct.
+I earned my Ph.D. degree at Harbin Institute of Technology (HIT) in Oct.
 2013, under the instructions of Prof. Tiejun Zhao at HIT and Dr. Taro Watanabe at NICT.
 After that, I was a postdoc researcher at the City University of New York, working with Prof. Liang Huang.